 At the heart of the blockchain technology is the universal ledger and the resulting immutability.
 The universal ledger is a chain of blocks (each block consists of ‘data’, a unique hash and the hash of the previous block) that are linked to each other and are shared with all the parties in the universal ledger network.
 Every new entry into this ledger is a new block that has to be authenticated by the consensus of all parties on the network (run through a computer-generated algorithm).
 This consensus-based immutable mechanism of the blockchain technology ensures trust and transparency of the system.

-One such example of a potential synergy could be the use of Smart Contracts (digital contracts based on blockchain technology) for the execution of CSR projects.
+One such example of a potential synergy could be the use of Smart Contracts (digital contracts based on blockchain technology) for the execution of CSR in India.
 The terms of the project along with budget estimates and predetermined outcome metrics will be coded into the smart contract.
-This will allow near-realtime data monitoring (including spending) and a register with data accessibility for all stakeholders of the contract.
+This will allow near-real-time data monitoring (including spending) and a register with data accessibility for all stakeholders of the contract.
 The infallible traceability of records and notes from the origin to the destination will help create a reliable, measurable and transparent social impact.

 However, like any new disruptive technology in its infancy, the blockchain technology is also surrounded by its questionable hype.
 The technology is still in a nascent phase and is to be understood to its true extent.
 Much will depend on its adaptability and the legal ecosystem to house the technology.
 In the 2018 Union Budget, the Indian Government categorically outlawed the use of cryptocurrency as a legal tender, however, signalling strong support for the use of blockchain for other applications.